AbhinavVenkatSG/FALLOUT-BUNKER-MANAGER/README.md

 GenAI was used to:
 - Create most of the FileManager class (Simple file reader)
 - Create the values put into the SensorEmulationFiles/ .dat files
+- All of the CSS Styling
+- Assisted some react component creation at first (health bar, thermometer)
 - Typing autocomplete